Soak Up the Last of Summer: 10 Budget-Friendly Family Activities

 Fall off the radar for a bit to get out and explore.
 Often, the last days of summer are easily forgotten and lost in the midst of rushing back into routines and before we know it, it's cold and dark and dreary for months on end.
 Soak in the last of the year's warm, sunshiny days by taking a little time to get back to nature.
 There are plenty of trails and state parks to adventure through in our area, so get moving!

 Make sure you take the time to really savor the last few grill-outs of the season.
 Incorporate all of the summer foods you tend not to enjoy during other times of the year (watermelon, corn on the cob, lemonade!)
 Keep it affordable by having a potluck and asking friends and family to pitch in and each bring a side dish, drinks, or dessert!
+Here are some super budget-friendly seasonal recipes to try!

 Play in the Park